CecSve/InsectMobile_Biomass/README.md

 # Landscape-level drivers of flying insect biomass
 This repository (R project) contains all scripts necessary to run the ecological/statistical analyses from the study "Landscape-level drivers of flying insect biomass" (Svenningsen et al.).

-The data were collected in June 2018 as part of the citizen science project InsectMobilen ("Insektmobilen") at the Natural History Museum of Denmark and at iDiv in Germany during June-July 2018.
+The data were collected in June 2018 as part of the citizen science project InsectMobile ("Insektmobilen") at the Natural History Museum of Denmark and at iDiv in Germany during June-July 2018.

 ## Description of the sub directories for data processing ##